 With the advent of dental implant technology, patients do not have to worry about the same tooth every few years.
 However, after implanting a tooth, it is not easy to do it once and for all, and regular review is also very important.

 Regular review can check whether the implant is loose and the occlusion is not coordinated.
 If there is any abnormality, it can be dealt with in time.
-It is recommended that patients undergo an oral examination every six months, and special patients should follow the doctor’s instructions for regular follow-up visits.
+It is recommended that patients undergo an oral examination every six months, and special patients should follow the doctor’s instructions for regular follow-up.